mlflow/mlflow/docs/source/model/signatures.rst

 more insights into how these signatures enforce data accuracy, see the :ref:`Signature enforcement <signature-enforcement>` section.

 Embedding a signature in your model is a straightforward process in MLflow.
 When using functions like :py:func:`sklearn.log_model() <mlflow.sklearn.log_model>` to log or save a model, simply include a :ref:`model input example <input-example>`.
-This action enables MLflow to automatically infer the model's signature.
+This action enables MLflow to **automatically infer the model's signature**.
 Detailed instructions on this process can be found in the :ref:`How to log models with signatures <how-to-log-models-with-signatures>` section.
 The inferred signatures, along with other essential model metadata, are stored in a JSON format within the :ref:`MLmodel file <pyfunc-model-config>` of your model artifacts.
 If there's a need to add a signature to a model that has already been logged or saved, the